 DR PIPPA GRANGE left the Football Association after 20 months as its Head of People and Team Development in September.

 During her tenure, Grange worked as performance psychologist with the men's senior team during the 2018 World Cup in Russia, when they reached the semi-finals.

-In a fascinating interview with the Eat Sleep Work Repeat podcast, Grange, who will be speaking at TGG's Modern Leadership event on April 23rd, gave insights into her career and explained her philosophy around culture and performance psychology.
+In a fascinating interview with the Eat Sleep Work Repeat podcast, Grange, author of the book 'Fear Less: How to Win at Life Without Losing Yourself', gave insights into her career and explained her philosophy around culture and performance psychology.

 Pippa Grange: I am an Englishwoman born in Yorkshire.
 I consider myself a global citizen.
 I’ve been 20 years in Australia and a couple of years in California as well, so I’m recently back to England discovering the joys of winter.
 I live over in the Peak District, which is fabulous, and I have had a long 20-year plus career in elite sport and business culture-coaching.

 I’ve done a lot of work in Australia – predominantly in Australian Rules Football teams that many of you may not know anything about, but they’re very famous.
 New Zealand rugby, rugby league, Australian Olympic teams and some extreme endurance athletes as well.

 I’m a psychologist by trade but I think of myself as a culture coach.
 I guess that people ask me what would be the base mantras that you have and I think that excellence can be found anywhere.
 Love is definitely stronger than fear when it comes to performance.